-Steak Diane, the classic steakhouse entree made with cream, shallots, mustard and cognac is perfect for your special occasion meals.
+Steak Diane is a classic steakhouse dinner made with heavy cream, shallots, mustard and cognac is perfect for a special occasion but done in 30 minutes.

 How do I make steak Diane sauce?